Mitch Trubisky*, QB, North Carolina

 DeShone Kizer, QB, Notre Dame

 Height: 6-4.
 Weight: 233.
 Hand: 9.88.
 40 Time: 4.83.
 Projected Round (2017): 1-2.
-3/18/17: Kizer has the best physical skill set of any quarterback in the 2017 NFL Draft.
-Some league sources have told me they think Kizer is a high first-round talent, while many others are not enthusiastic about Kizer at all.
-One playoff general manager told me Kizer has the tools to be the prototypical quarterback prospect but never seemed to put everything together and win.
+4/25/17: Kizer has the best physical skill set of any quarterback in the 2017 NFL Draft.
+Some league sources from teams that don't need quarterbacks told me they think Kizer is a high first-round talent with correctable problems.
+Many others are not enthusiastic about Kizer at all and have him graded on Day 2.
+One playoff general manager told me Kizer has the tools to be the prototypical quarterback prospect, but was unable everything together and win.
 Thus, they graded Kizer on Day 2 of the 2017 NFL Draft.
 Another general manager felt Kizer was worthy of a late first-round pick.
-Aside from not winning, sources knock Kizer for his decision-making and lack of consistency.
+Aside from not winning, sources knock Kizer for his decision-making, and every team evaluator has cited a lack of consistency.

 Kizer is capable of making beautiful touch passes with superb accuracy and ball placement while being under fire from the pass rush.
 His field vision can be very good as he moves his eyes through his progressions, even with defenders bearing down on him.
 Additionally, Kizer has the arm strength to make all the throws and beat good coverage.
 He consistently shows the ability to drop in accurate touch passes downfield and the mobility to make plays with his feet.
 Kizer can be an excellent pocket passer.